Categories

 The category actions can also be ignored by a product.

-In the following example, we will see three actions defined on the category level:
+In the following example, we will see two actions defined on the category level:

-Then, in the product actions tab, we see that the product inherits the actions from the parent category.
+Then, in the products action configuration, we see that the product or sub category inherits the actions from the parent category.

 In this example, there are two more actions for the specific product.
 These actions will be displayed/triggered before the category actions.